spzwart/AMUSE-Tutorial/README.md

 series on Simulation and Modeling in astrophysics at Leiden Observatory of Leiden University, year 2026 September to December.

-An early version of the book can be found in directory
+An early version of the book can be found in the directory `Book/'
-- Book

-The script to calculate the final verdict for this course in
+The script to calculate the final verdict for this course in the directory `Verdict/'
-- Verdict

-An example student score matrix is filled in:
+An example student score matrix is filled in the directory `Score/'
-- Score

 Further course information can be found at the [wiki](https://github.com/spzwart/AMUSE-Tutorial/wiki)